SelfMagician/Magic/index.md

 -   Entry.
 [On/Off]
     > 9 holes of the Body.
 -   Com.
 [On/Off]
     > MindSphere and RadioSphere clones outside the Body for communication.
+Invisible.
 -   Soul Com.
 [On/Off]
     > SoulSphere clone outside the Body for feelings exchange.
+Invisible.
 -   Shield.
 [On/Off]
     > Upto 1 meter above skin.
 -   Mirror shield.
 [On/Off]